The importance of the epithelium and epithelial cytokines in uniting upper and lower airway diseases

 NARES may manifest as T2 inflammation without evidence of IgE-mediated hypersensitivity

-In patients with NARES, it is hypothesised that TSLP, IL-33 and IL-25 activate ILC2s, which leads to eosinophil activation via IL-55
+In patients with NARES, it is hypothesised that TSLP, IL-33 and IL-25 activate ILC2s, which leads to eosinophil activation via IL-510

 United airways disease

-United airways disease proposes that the upper and lower airways form a single organ, whereby a local pathological response would impact the whole respiratory tract.4,5 Under this theory, diseases of the upper and lower airways, which appear distinct, may reflect local manifestations of a wider, systemic immune response.5,15 This supports the finding that upper and lower airway diseases are frequently comorbid.1,50 Understanding the united pathology of these diseases suggests that a united approach to disease management may be needed to achieve global disease control for patients.4,15
+United airways disease proposes that the upper and lower airways form a single organ, whereby a local pathological response would impact the whole respiratory tract.9,10 Under this theory, diseases of the upper and lower airways, which appear distinct, may reflect local manifestations of a wider, systemic immune response.10,13

 Diagnostic tools and biomarkers in upper airway diseases

-Currently available biomarkers for upper airway diseases include blood eosinophils, total serum IgE and allergen-specific IgE from a blood or skin-prick test.6,13,51 Such biomarkers may demonstrate the presence of T2 disease; however, their clinical utility beyond this remains unclear.6,13 Other potentially promising techniques include examination of tissue biopsies, determination of cytokine levels in nasal lavage fluid, or nasal cytology.6,49,51 Nasal cytology provides an insight into the inflammatory cells infiltrating the nasal mucosa, which has allowed for the identification of specific pathologies in rhinitis and chronic rhinosinusitis.52 It is hoped that through further research, in the future, biomarkers and other diagnostic tools, which allow for upper airway disease to be accurately subtyped, will lead to personalised treatment and better outcomes for patients.13,51
+Currently available biomarkers for upper airway diseases include blood eosinophils, total serum IgE, and allergen-specific IgE from a blood or skin-prick test.17,18,52 Such biomarkers may demonstrate the presence of T2 disease; however, their clinical utility beyond this remains unclear.17,18 Other potentially promising techniques include examination of tissue biopsies, determination of cytokine levels in nasal lavage fluid, or nasal cytology.18,50,52 Nasal cytology provides insight into the inflammatory cells infiltrating the nasal mucosa, which has allowed for the identification of specific pathologies in rhinitis and chronic rhinosinusitis.53 It is hoped that through further research, in the future, biomarkers and other diagnostic tools, which allow for upper airway disease to be accurately subtyped, will lead to personalised treatment and better outcomes for patients.17,52

 The content for this module was created with the support of Dr Tanya Laidlaw and Professor Enrico Heffler.